nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Consistently use term synapse_model throughout:
-    As all PyNEST functions that used to take the list returned by ``Create`` now use the NodeCollection
+    As all PyNEST functions that used to take the list returned by :py:func:`.Create` now use the NodeCollection
-    returned by ``Create``, there shouldn't be too many changes on the PyNEST level.
+    returned by :py:func:`.Create`, there shouldn't be too many changes on the PyNEST level.
 One important
     change though, is that we now use ``synapse_model`` throughout to reference the synapse model.

-    Most importantly, this will change your ``Connect`` call, where instead of passing the synapse
+    Most importantly, this will change your :py:func:`.Connect` call, where instead of passing the synapse
     model with the ``model`` key, you should now use the ``synapse_model`` key.

     >>>  nrns = nest.Create('iaf_psc_alpha', 3)
     >>>  nest.Connect(nrns, nrns, 'one_to_one', syn_spec={'synapse_model': 'stdp_synapse'})

-    Simillarly, ``GetDefaults`` used to return an entry called ``synapsemodel``.
+    Simillarly, :py:func:`.GetDefaults` used to return an entry called ``synapsemodel``.
 It now returns and entry
     called ``synapse_model``.

 Use allow_offgrid_times throughout: